SakshiAndhale/Price-Trends-of-Fruits-Vegetables-Complete/README.md

 ## Data Cleaning

-To ensure the datasets were suitable for analysis, we applied several data cleaning methods, including:
+To ensure the datasets were suitable for analysis, we applied several data-cleaning methods, including:

 1. **Handling Missing Values:**
    Missing values in critical columns like retail price, yield, and cup-equivalent size were filled using the **mean value** for similar fruits and vegetables in the same form.
 For example, if a price for canned peaches was missing, it was replaced by the average price of other canned fruits.